Shyamjitripathi/AWS-Certified-Cloud-Practitioner-Cert-Guide/Short-Notes/Ch-09-Compute-Services/Compute-Services.md

 thousands of batch computing jobs on AWS.
 AWS Batch dynamically provisions the optimal quantity and type of compute resources (such as CPU or memory-optimized instances) based on the volume and speciﬁc resource requirements of the batch jobs submitted.
-With AWS Batch, there is no need to install and manage batch computing software or server clusters that you use to run your jobs, allowing you to focus on analyzing results and solving problems.
+With AWS Batch, there is no need to install and manage batch computing software or server clusters Amazon Lightsailthat you use to run your jobs, allowing you to focus on analyzing results and solving problems.
 AWS Batch plans, schedules, and runs your batch computing workloads across the full range of AWS compute services and features, such as Amazon EC2 and Spot Instances.